Naznin22/NLP/README.md

 This project demonstrates a sentiment analysis model using BERT for text classification.
 The model leverages TensorFlow and ktrain, a wrapper for TensorFlow Keras, which simplifies the model-building and training process.

 ## Overview
 The project uses the IMDB movie reviews dataset to classify sentiments as either positive or negative.
 It employs the BERT language model, known for its state-of-the-art performance in NLP tasks.
-By integrating ktrain with TensorFlow, the model achieves efficient training, evaluation, and deployment.
+By integrating ktrain with TensorFlow, the model achieves efficient training and evaluation.

 ## Requirements
 To run this project, install the required Python packages: